-Although usually discovered incidentally, retention cysts can cause a headache, peri-orbital pain and nasal obstruction.
+Although usually discovered incidentally and asymptomatic, retention cysts can cause a headache, peri-orbital pain and nasal obstruction.
 They may occasionally present with repeated episodes of sinusitis.

-On radiographs, they are radiopaque, dome-shaped structures with a rounded edge, located on the floor of the maxillary sinus.
+Radiopaque dome-shaped lesion with a rounded edge, often seen on the floor of the maxillary sinus.

 Mostly no treatment is indicated, because of their high spontaneous regression rate 1,2.
 If symptomatic or causing nasal obstruction they can be surgically resected endoscopically.